lkreidberg/batman/docs/index.rst

 batman: |br| Bad-Ass Transit Model cAlculatioN
 =========================================

-The ``batman`` package for Python makes super fast calculation of transit light curves easy.
+Welcome to the documentation for ``batman``, a Python package for fast calculation of exoplanet transit light curves.
+The package supports calculation of light curves for any radially symmetric stellar limb darkening law, using a new integration algorithm for models that cannot be quickly calculated analytically.

-The package supports quadratic and nonlinear limb-darkening, as well as custom user-specified profiles.
-The lion’s share of the computation is done with C extension modules, so it is very fast. ``batman`` is parallelized with OpenMP and compatible with Python 2-3.
+In typical use, ``batman`` can calculate a million model light curves in well under 10 minutes for any limb darkening profile.

 Contents: